Health officials ‘urgently’ investigating after poliovirus detected in London sewage

 Show all 50

 Live OPV is used in poorer parts of the world to respond to polio outbreaks.
-This vaccine generates gut immunity and for several weeks after vaccination, people can shed the vaccine-virus in their faeces.
+This vaccine generates gut immunity and for several weeks after receiving it people can shed the vaccine-virus in their faeces.

-These vaccine viruses can then spread in under-vaccinated communities from person to person through poor hand hygiene and water and food contamination.
+These vaccine-viruses can then spread in under-vaccinated communities from person to person through poor hand hygiene and water and food contamination.
 Coughing and sneezing, though less common, is another route of transmission.

-As it spreads, the virus can mutate into a vaccine-derived version of poliovirus, which behaves more like the naturally occurring ‘wild’ type and may, on rare occasions, lead to paralysis in unvaccinated individuals.
-VDPV2 are the most prevalent kind, with 959 cases detected worldwide in 2020.
+As it spreads, as appears to have been the case in Britain over a number of months, the virus can mutate into a vaccine-derived version of poliovirus, which behaves more like the naturally occurring “wild” type.
+VDPV2 is the most prevalent kind, with 959 cases detected worldwide in 2020.

-UK coverage for all childhood vaccinations, which covers diphtheria, tetanus, polio, pertussis and His, plateaued between 2011/12 and 2013/14, and has since declined, according to analysis from The Nuffield Trust.
+UK coverage for all childhood vaccinations, which covers diphtheria, tetanus, polio, pertussis, hib and hepatitis B, plateaued between 2011-12 and 2013-14, and has since declined, according to analysis from the Nuffield Trust.

 Join our new commenting forum